Kyle Clifford: Los Angeles Kings

-Toronto Maple Leafs and St. Louis Blues
+Toronto Maple Leafs, St. Louis Blues, and retirement

 He made his Maple Leafs debut on February 7 against the Anaheim Ducks.
 He scored his first goal with Toronto on February 18, 2020.
 He finished the season with the one goal and three points in 16 games with the Leafs.

 As a free agent from the Maple Leafs, Clifford left to sign a two-year, $2 million contract with the St. Louis Blues on October 11, 2020.
 In his first season with the Blues, Clifford played in 50 games, registering 4 goals and 7 points.
 The following season, on November 15, 2021, after appearing in only two games, the Blues placed Clifford on waivers in order to reactivate Oskar Sundqvist, as the team would be $900,000 over the salary cap with him on the roster; Clifford on waivers would clear $1 million in salary cap space and allow the team to become salary cap compliant.
 Clifford cleared waivers the following day, and a few hours later was traded to the Toronto Maple Leafs in exchange for future considerations.
 He was assigned to the team's AHL affiliate, the Toronto Marlies.
 He was recalled from the Marlies on November 23 for the first time, and spent the season bouncing from the Maple Leafs and the Marlies.
 Clifford played in Game 1 of the 2022 Stanley Cup playoffs for the Maple Leafs against the Tampa Bay Lightning.
 During the game, Clifford was given a major penalty for boarding Ross Colton and was suspended for the following game.
 The Leafs were eliminated from the playoffs by the Lightning in seven games.

+Clifford spent the majority of the 2022–23 season in the AHL with the Marlies, scoring eight goals and 20 points in 46 games.
+He also played in two games with the Maple Leafs, going scoreless.
+He attended the Maple Leafs 2023 training camp, but failed to make the team and was waived.
+After going unclaimed Clifford was assigned to the Marlies to start the 2023–24 season.
+Remaining with the Marlies for the duration of the season, Clifford recorded a professional high of 18 assist and 28 points through 53 regular season games.

+Having concluded his NHL contract with the Maple Leafs, Clifford opted to continue his tenure with the Marlies by signing as a free agent to a one-year AHL deal for the 2024–25 season on July 31, 2024.

+Following his final season with the Marlies, Clifford announced his retirement from professional hockey on August 7, 2025, subsequently taking a player development position with the Maple Leafs' organization.